 “They come from the corporate model where they’re going to jump when they see a better opportunity — more money, a better-titled position,” Schultz said.
 “They feel if they don’t jump then when the next administrator comes in, they’ll be responsible for X, Y and Z.”

 The increased turnover and use of search firms has increased administrative salaries, Schultz said.

 “There are all kind of financial incentives,” he said. “(Search firms are) representing individuals who want jobs — they have an incentive to get them the highest salary as possible.
 There’s no indication that these firms are producing qualitatively better candidates.”

 Michael Miller, a professor at the University of Arkansas who has studied the impacts of provost turnover, also said he doesn’t see the value of the search firms.

 “I don’t think an institution can just take out an advertisement and will hire the best person — individuals have to be recruited,” he said, adding that provost networking can also be a good alternative.

-UNC did not use a search firm to find its Title IX coordinator, Howard Kallem, who left after just a year.
+UNC did not use a search firm to find its Title IX coordinator, Howard Kallem, who after just a year.